 Each temple contained an image of the god which, in the absence of demigods, served as mediums for the presence of the deity to interface with material humanity.
 This is evident from the poem How Erra Wrecked the World, in which Erra deceived the demi-god Marduk into leaving his cult statue.

-The temple’s outer courtyard was equipped with with a basin and water for visitors to respectfully clean up before approaching the deity/image.
+The temple’s outer courtyard was equipped with a basin and water for visitors to respectfully clean up before approaching the deity/image.

 Generally, the god’s well-being was maintained through service, or work (dullu).
 The image was dressed and served banquets twice a day.
 It is not known how the god was thought to consume the food, but a curtain was drawn before the table while he or she “ate”, just as the king himself was not allowed to be seen by the masses while he ate.
 Occasionally, the king shared in these meals, and the priests may have had some share in the offerings as well.